Comcast/patternlab-edition-node-webpack/readme.md

     ```
     cd install/location
-    yarn install
+    npm install
     ```

-Running `yarn install` or `npm install` from a directory containing a `package.json` file will download all dependencies defined within.
-The `yarn.lock` file is automatically managaged everytime you add/remove/upgrade a dependency.
-Currently `yarn` is faster than `npm` so it's the preferred method of running scripts.
+Running `npm install` from a directory containing a `package.json` file will download all dependencies defined within.
+The `package-lock.json` file is automatically managaged everytime you add/remove/upgrade a dependency.

 #### Install the Webpack Edition of Pattern Lab Node as a Dependency

 Most people want to run Pattern Lab Node standalone and not as a dependency.
 If you wish to install as a dependency you can do the following:

-Use npm's/yarn `install`/`add` command with an argument to install the Webpack Edition into a location of your choosing.
+Use npm's `install` command with an argument to install the Webpack Edition into a location of your choosing.
 In Terminal type:

     cd install/location/
     npm install edition-node-webpack